 Research Setting and Study Design

-The University of Texas at Brownsville (hereafter UTB; now the Brownsville campus of the University of Texas Rio Grande Valley, or UTRGV) is located in the city of Brownsville at the extreme southeastern tip of Texas.
-It shares an international border with the Mexican city of Matamoros in Tamaulipas state, not far from where the Rio Grande meets the Gulf of Mexico.
+The University of Texas at Brownsville (hereafter UTB) was located in the city of Brownsville at the extreme southeastern tip of Texas.
+(After the time of the study, UTB merged with the University of Texas Pan-American and became the Brownsville campus of the newly created University of Texas Rio Grande Valley, or UTRGV).
+The campus shares an international border with the Mexican city of Matamoros in the state of Tamaulipas, not far from where the Rio Grande meets the Gulf of Mexico.
 The Brownsville-Matamoros area has a long history as a site of cultural encounter and conflict between the U.S. and Mexico.
 In fact, the outbreak of open hostilities between the two countries in the Mexican-American War (1846-48) – the Siege of Fort Texas – took place on what is now the Brownsville campus of UTRGV.
 Since the establishment of Brownsville after the war, the two cities have existed in close interrelationship and many area residents, including the majority of focal participants in this study, have lived on both sides of the border at various times.
-While the sociopolitical changes described above have affected people’s willingness and ability to cross the border, Brownsville and Matamoros are still intimately linked: four international bridges connect the cities, with two of them adjacent to the university.
+While the sociopolitical changes described in the introduction have affected people’s willingness and ability to cross the border, Brownsville and Matamoros are still intimately linked: four international bridges connect the cities, with two of them adjacent to the university.
 I became interested in UTB students’ cross-border mobility soon after I started teaching in the university’s bilingual teacher preparation program, as a result of informal conversations and class discussions involving transfronterizo students.
 Students’ accounts of how their mobility had changed over time were of particular interest to me, since I had lived and taught elsewhere in the Rio Grande Valley ten years prior to my time at UTB, and had noticed marked differences in the stories I heard in Brownsville.

-The study design and implementation were informed by a number of methodological approaches, though the study is not a classic example of any of them.
-The overall approach was ethnographic (Hockey & Forsey, 2012): while the study did not incorporate naturalistic observation, data collection was carried out in the context of my long-term engagement with South Texas as a teacher and anthropologist of education and relied on close personal relationships with many of the student participants.
-Additionally, the study might be understood as a form of practitioner research (Cochran-Smith & Lytle, 2009).
-I did not conduct research on my own classroom or teaching practice, but the study was guided in large part by my desire, as a teacher, to understand my students’ distinctive lives and experiences better.
-As mentioned above, formal data collection was supplemented by many informal interactions throughout my time at the university when students confided in me about the risks, burdens, and advantages of their transfronterizo lives.
+I conducted participatory qualitative research (Hockey & Forsey, 2012; Kral, 2014), [define participatory qualitative research].
+I drew from my perspective as an anthropologist of education with a long-term commitment to South Texas, and relied on close personal relationships with many of the student participants.
+This study abided by the principles of anthropological inquiry, including “long-term and open-ended commitment, generous attentiveness, relational depth, and sensitivity to context” (Ingold, 2014, p.
+384).

+Formal data collection consisted of many informal conversations, in and out of class, throughout my time at the university, when students confided in me about the risks, burdens, and advantages of their transfronterizo lives, making plain the cotidianidad or “everydayness” (Heyman, 1998, p.
+166) of border encounters in their experience of higher education.
+Sharing this sense of the ubiquitous presence of the border in students’ everyday lives, and discussing it with my research collaborators (see below), allowed me to undertake data collection as a “practice of correspondence” (Ingold, 2014, p.
+389) with my students, in which my attentiveness to students’ lived social and cultural realities also informed my sense of becoming and belonging as a teacher in South Texas.